ashish-reddy-20-08/loan-status-prediction/README.md

 “Support Vector Machine” (SVM) is a supervised machine learning algorithm that can be used for both classification or regression challenges.

+However,  it is mostly used in classification problems.